surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 ### Custom Windows AMI Approach:
 We will use 2 EC2 Instances outside Autoscaling Groups
 1) This will be our EC2 instance created from an AWS/Base Custom Image.
 This will be futher custom configured or ensured if the required configuration for launching the EC2 in an AD domain is present.
-Let us tag this EC2 instance as inst-original. inst-original will be also used to test the goal of the PoC i.e. joining and removing the EC2, launched in ASG, in AD domain.
+Let us tag this EC2 instance as **inst-golden**. inst-original will be also used to test the goal of the PoC i.e. joining and removing the EC2, launched in ASG, in AD domain.<br />
-2) Second EC2 instance, lets call it inst-sysprepped' and will be created from the image of the inst-original.
+2) Second EC2 instance, lets tag it as **inst-custom** and will be created from the image of the inst-original.
 This is essentially a clone of inst-original but will be sysprepped.
 After sysprepped, it will lose some of the configurations done in inst-original, like this instance will not be in the AD domain.

-2. Prerequistes:<br />
+2. Steps:<br />
    a) Create a AWS directory.
+Note the AD account details.
+An example of created directory for this blog is as follows.
-   b) Create an EC2 from an AWS provided Windows Server Image, say poc-orig-inst.<br/>
+   b) Launch an EC2 from an AWS/Base Custom Image and tag as **inst-golden**<br/>
-       While creating the instance provide the directory information in EC2 launch wizard.
+       While creating the instance provide the above directory information in EC2 launch wizard.<br />
+       The first time you specify a domain in the EC2 launch wizard, the wizard generates the domain’s default SSM document.
+       The role includes the policy **AmazonEC2RoleforSSM-ASGDomainJoin** and is created as per the details in [this](https://aws.amazon.com/blogs/security/how-to- configure-your-ec2-instances-to-automatically-join-a-microsoft-active-directory-domain/) document.
+Refer part 2 / Step 1: Create a new IAM policy, copying the AmazonEC2RoleforSSM policy
-   c) Remote Login into the launched Ec2 instance (poc-orig-inst)
+   c) Remote Login into the launched Ec2 instance **inst-golden** using the RDP credentials.
    d) Using 'Server Manager', select add Roles and Features, select Role-based or feature-based installation, and add following roles:
       - AD Domain Services.
-This will enable to use Active Directory Users and Computers. <br />
+This will enable to access Active Directory Users and Computers. <br />
-   e) Also change the Administrator password.<br/>
+   e) Change the Administrator password under User Accounts.<br/>
-   f) Just disconnect and check if you can log into the Ec2 using<br/>
+   f) Just Disconnect and verify if you can log into the Ec2 using below accounts<br/>
-       i) User Administrator and new changed password.<br/>
+       i) Administrator and the new changed password.<br/>
-      ii) User AD domain and its password.<br/>
+      ii) AD account.<br/>
-   g) When logged in with AD login, you will be to access Active Directory Users and Computers and see the OU=glad and under it use Users and Computers.<br/>
+   g) When logged in with AD login, you will be able to access Active Directory Users and Computers and see OU=**glad** and under it Users and Computers.<br/>
+      Under Computers, you will be able to see the hostname of **inst-golden**. <br/>
-   f) Login back with user:Administrator and.<br />
+   f) Login back with Administrator account<br />
-   g) SSM should be installed in the instance.
+   g) Ensure SSM is installed in the instance.
-   h) Add Permission: AmazonSSMDirectoryServiceAccess to for SSM to communicate with AD.
+   h) Ensure the policy: **AmazonSSMDirectoryServiceAccess** for SSM to communicate with AD, is added to the EC2 IAM role.
       Complete steps can be seen [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html)
    i) Run the following command in Windows Powershell to schedule a Windows Task that will run the User data on next boot:
       ###### Command
        C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts\InitializeInstance.ps1 –Schedule
-   j)open  EC2Launch v2
-      i) Ensure is unchecked.<br />
-     ii) Password - Specify<br />
+   j)Install (if not installed) and Open EC2Launch v2.
+      i) Ensure **Set Computer Name** is unchecked.<br /> This will enable to launch EC2 instances with unique host names. ii) Administrator Password - Choose **Specify** and provide a password.<br />
-    iii) Do a Shutdown with SysPrep using EC2Launch Settings.<br />
+    iii) Do a **Shutdown with Sysprep**.<br /> More details are [here](https://aws.amazon.com/premiumsupport/knowledge-center/sysprep-create-install-ec2-windows-amis/)
          After shutting down with sysprep, the EC2 instance as expected cannot be accessed using AD credentials. <br/>

-   g) Create Image of the above Ec2 instance, say poc-ami
+   g) Create Image of the above Ec2 instance, say **ami-custom**
-   h) Use this image in AWS Launch Configuration.
+   h) We will use this image **ami-custom** in AWS Launch Configuration.
+       Optionally, an Ec2 instance can be launched from this image, and after launch you will notice:
+       - Able to login with Adminstrator and the specified password.
+       - Not able to login using AD login.

 ### Join Approach:
 1. Mainly follow [this](https://aws.amazon.com/blogs/security/how-to-configure-your-ec2-instances-to-automatically-join-a-microsoft-active-directory-domain/) document.
 However, while following this document, below are more details that will help achieve the result faster.